How Can We Help You?

 Who We Are

-We are county government employees whose job is to provide services and advocacy for Lake County’s veterans.
-As County Veterans Service Officers, we act as a liaison between veterans (and their dependents) and any agency from which they may be entitled to benefits such as the Department of Veterans Affairs (VA), and state and local agencies.
+We are county government employees whose job is to provide services and advocacy for Lake County’s Veterans.
+As County Veterans Service Officers, we act as a liaison between Veterans (and their dependents) and any agency from which they may be entitled to benefits such as the Department of Veterans Affairs (VA), Federal, and State and local agencies.

 All of our services are FREE!